 What I normally set the index.php in CodeIgniter

-Home » BLOG » Web development » What I normally set the index.php in CodeIgniter
+Home » Blog » Web development » What I normally set the index.php in CodeIgniter

 What I normally set the index.php in CodeIgniter

-category: CodeIgniter, Web development
+Updated: CodeIgniter, Web development 2 min read

 When you are developing the web application, you normally develop on your localhost (your computer).
 You will set up your ENVIRONMENT differently from production.
 For example, you will display the PHP report error while you are developing on your localhost but on the production, you will disable the PHP report error.
 Today I will share how I normally set the index.php for my CodeIgniter project.